PEER REVIEW PROCESS

 Submission Statistics, Acceptance Rate, and Number of Articles Published

 Each year, Dynamics of Rural Society Journal receives approximately 20 manuscripts for consideration.
-Of these, approximately 20% of the authors are from Indonesia, while the remaining 80% are from abroad, including countries such as China, Nigeria, Czechia, Malaysia, South Africa, Niger, India, the Philippines, and Sierra Leone.
+Of these, approximately 20% of the authors are from Indonesia, while the remaining 80% are from abroad, including countries such as China, South Africa, Sierra Leone, Netherlands, India, Niger, Indonesia, Hungary, Nigeria, Philippines, Malaysia, and Czechia.

 The acceptance rate at DRSJ is highly selective, with only 50% of the submitted manuscripts being accepted for publication.
 This reflects the journal's commitment to ensuring that only manuscripts meeting high-quality standards and making significant contributions to the advancement of knowledge are selected for publication.